Lillian Hellman: 1940s

-On January 9, 1940, viewing the spread of fascism in Europe and fearing similar political developments in the United States, she said at a luncheon of the American Booksellers Association:
+On January 9, 1940, viewing the spread of fascism in Europe and fearing similar political developments in the U.S., Hellman said at a luncheon of the American Booksellers Association:

 Her play Watch on the Rhine opened on Broadway on April 1, 1941, and ran for 378 performances.
 It won the New York Drama Critics' Circle Award.
-She wrote the play in 1940, when its call for a united international alliance against Hitler directly contradicted the Communist position at the time, following the Nazi-Soviet Non-Aggression Pact of August 1939.
-Early in 1942, Hellman accompanied the production to Washington, D.C., for a benefit performance where she spoke with President Roosevelt.
-Hammett wrote the screenplay for the movie version that appeared in 1943.
+She wrote it in 1940, when its call for a united international alliance against Hitler contradicted the Communist position at the time, following the Nazi-Soviet Non-Aggression Pact of August 1939.
+Early in 1942, Hellman accompanied the production to Washington, D.C., for a benefit performance, where she spoke with President Franklin D. Roosevelt.
+Hammett wrote the screenplay for the movie version, which appeared in 1943.

 In October 1941, Hellman and Ernest Hemingway co-hosted a dinner to raise money for anti-Nazi activists imprisoned in France.
 New York Governor Herbert Lehman agreed to participate, but withdrew because some of the sponsoring organizations, he wrote, "have long been connected with Communist activities."
 Hellman replied: "I do not and I did not ask the politics of any members of the committee and there is nobody who can with honesty vouch for anybody but themselves."
 She assured him the funds raised would be used as promised and later provided him with a detailed accounting.
-The next month she wrote him: "I am sure it will make you sad and ashamed as it did me to know that, of the seven resignations out of 147 sponsors, five were Jews.
+The next month, she wrote him: "I am sure it will make you sad and ashamed as it did me to know that, of the seven resignations out of 147 sponsors, five were Jews.
 Of all the peoples in the world, I think, we should be the last to hold back help, on any grounds, from those who fought for us."

-In 1942, Hellman received an Academy Award nomination for her screenplay for the film version of The Little Foxes.
-Two years later, she received another nomination for her screenplay for The North Star, the only original screenplay of her career.
-She objected to the film's production numbers that, she said, turned a village festival into "an extended opera bouffe peopled by musical comedy characters", but still told the New York Times that it was "a valuable and true picture which tells a good deal of the truth about fascism".
+In 1942, Hellman was nominated for an Academy Award for her screenplay for The Little Foxes.
+Two years later, she was nominated for her screenplay for The North Star, the only original screenplay of her career.
+She objected to the film's production numbers that, she said, turned a village festival into "an extended opera bouffe peopled by musical comedy characters", but told The New York Times that it was still "a valuable and true picture which tells a good deal of the truth about fascism".
 To establish the difference between her screenplay and the film, Hellman published her screenplay in the fall of 1943.
-British historian Robert Conquest wrote that it was "a travesty greater than could have been shown on Soviet screens to audiences used to lies, but experienced in collective-farm conditions."
+British anti-Communist writer Robert Conquest wrote that it was "a travesty greater than could have been shown on Soviet screens to audiences used to lies, but experienced in collective-farm conditions."